 We are KMD Studley

-KMD Studley provides specialized real estate advisory services to sophisticated clients doing business in Austin, San Antonio and the IH-35 connector – the Central Texas growth corridor.
-Our firm is the result of a unique affiliation between KMD Realty Advisors, founded by partners Bart Koontz, Red McCombs, and Marshall Davidson, our Managing Principal, and London-based Savills Studley, the premier international provider of corporate tenant representation services.
-Prior to organizing KMD, Davidson was a senior commercial real estate advisor with Cushman & Wakefield in Houston and served as a Captain in the United States Marine Corps.
+KMD Studley provides specialized real estate advisory services to sophisticated clients in the Central Texas growth corridor – Austin, San Antonio and the IH-35 connector between them.
+Our firm is a unique operating alliance between our firm, owned by the Red McCombs interests and Marshall Davidson, Jr, our Managing Principal and New York-headquartered Savills Studley, the premier international provider of corporate tenant representation services.

 Our practice focuses on these specialized services: